ISMS Copilot

 Visualization Capabilities

 The platform provides color-coded risk heat maps and specialized tools like the NIST 800-53 Compliance Scorecard and GDPR Gap Finder.
-These features enhance risk management efficiency by 70% and can reduce security incidents by as much as 30%.
+These features make it easier for GRC teams to prioritize remediation, focus limited capacity on the highest-impact gaps, and communicate risk posture to stakeholders.
 Unlike general-purpose AI tools, ISMS Copilot delivers structured, audit-ready insights by turning complex compliance data into easy-to-digest formats.

 Real-Time Monitoring